MainframeOS/erebos/docs/getting-started.md

 Erebos can be used both in node and browser environments, and comes in different flavours:

-- An "universal" library when using `@erebos/swarm`, assuming you use a tool such as [webpack](https://webpack.js.org/) to bundle your assets.
+- A "universal" library when using `@erebos/swarm`, assuming you use a tool such as [webpack](https://webpack.js.org/) to bundle your assets.
 - A node-only library using `@erebos/swarm-node`.
 - A browser-only library using `@erebos/swarm-browser`.